MSUDataAnalytics/Archive/Lecture9/index.md

 <!-- slide -->

-# Nonparametric Regression
+# Connecting the Dots

 > I see the future better than your computers
-> Apple software got the next 10 years scared I'm Fred Krueger
+> Apple software got the next 10 years scared -- I'm Fred Krueger
 > --- **Kendrick Lamar**